beckn/protocol-specifications/README.md

 ## Communication Protocol Via Beckn Gateway

 Most communication in a beckn enabled network involves two entities - the BAP and the BPP.
-But sometimes, an intermediate entity like a Beckn Gateway (BG) is involved.
+But sometimes during the discovery stage, an intermediate entity like a Beckn Gateway (BG) is involved.
 In those cases, the recommended flow of communication is as follows.

 If the address of the BPP is _not_ specified in the `context` field of the request body, only then should the BAP should call the `search` request to the BG.
 The BG may then broadcast this request to multiple BPPs that match the `context` of the request.